Aaron Altherr: International

 Altherr played for the Germany national baseball team during the 2013 World Baseball Classic qualification.

 Personal life

 Altherr was born in Landstuhl, Germany, where his mother, Michelle, a native of Baltimore, was stationed as a member of the United States Air Force.
 His father, Frank, was a German former professional soccer player for FC Kaiserslautern.
-Altherr lived in Germany for the first six months of his life.

 On November 20, 2016, Aaron married his girlfriend, Samantha Chavez.
+Their son, Isaiah, was born in 2022.